 Yet backward and consumption linkages are very difficult to measure and existing research mainly draws on macro-economic and country-wide data.
 My proposed research therefore takes a more localized and politicized angle.
 It focuses on locally-owned subcontracting companies and assesses their contribution to development, taking into account power, social relations and embeddedness in local institutions.
 In doing so, it addresses a concern often raised with respect to value chain analysis, which looks at aspects of governance within the chain, but underplays the external factors (social and institutional) that deeply affect the functioning of value chains.

-I will try to gain further insight into the ways in which power, social relations and institutional embeddedness play into the issue of subcontracting, and the outcomes this creates in terms of access/exclusion with a particular focus on access to employment and its effect on local inclusive development.
+The project will gain further insight into the ways in which power, social relations and institutional embeddedness play into the issue of subcontracting, and the outcomes this creates in terms of access/exclusion with a particular focus on access to employment and its effect on local inclusive development.

 Field research has been carried out in April 2017 in the Twangiza concession (Luhwindja), in April 2018 in the Namoya concession (Salamabila), and in June 2019 in Kibali’s concession in Durba.
 More than 500 individuals were interviewed, including interviews with subcontracted workers and key stakeholders, and focus group discussions with workers and non-workers.